thomaslin7/object_pose_estimation/README.md

 ### Deliverables

 - `results/` folder containing:
-  - Binary masks and PCA visualizations for each chosen image
+  - Binary masks and PCA visualizations for each chosen image.
 - A short `HOMEWORK.md` with:
-  - Parameters used (threshold values, HSV ranges)
+  - Parameters used (threshold values, HSV ranges).
-  - 2–3 insights per experiment
+  - 2–3 insights per experiment.
-  - A reflection on what worked, what failed, and how you might improve it
+  - A reflection on what worked, what failed, and how you might improve it.

 ### Optional Extensions (if time permits)